Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 ### Modern Comparison - *Castlevania: Belmont's Curse*

 ![Castlevania Belmont's curse](Images/PS5-Castlevania-Gameplay-2.png)
+*Figure 16: Castlevania: Belmont's Curse - tile/sprite section.
+No traditional tile grid is in use; the screen is constructed from layered GPU rendering passes including parallax backgrounds, a gameplay layer, and a post-processing stack (bloom, heat distortion, HDR tone mapping).*

 I genuinely don't see evidence of a traditional tile-based rendering system at all in this game and this is a massive improvement.
 In *Belmont's Curse*, the game screen is constructed as a series of layered 2D rendering passes on a modern GPU - an architecture that is fundamentally different from anything the retro hardware was doing.

 | Layer | Description |